 As with most elective cosmetic procedures, the patient’s general health status should be carefully reviewed before the patient undergoes surgery.
 Clear contraindications are preexisting cardiac conditions, presence of bleeding diathesis, previous frontal craniotomy, and frontal sinus fracture.

-Advanced age does not disqualify a patient from undergoing brow lifting, providing a review of their general health does ...
+Advanced age does not disqualify a patient from undergoing brow lifting, providing a review of their ...